Diaosi1317092/Diaosi1317092.github.io/_pages/cv.md

   <h2 class="cv-section-title">Competitive Programming</h2>

   <p class="cv-lead">
-  I have been deeply involved in competitive programming, both as a contestant and a problem setter, and have received several awards in algorithmic competitions.
+  I have been deeply involved in competitive programming, both as a contestant and a problem setter, and have received several awards in competitions.
   I am an <span class="cv-orange">International Master</span> on Codeforces (Max Rating 2314).
   </p>